 If you have a spa, bromine has a lot of advantages over using chlorine.
 It may cost a little bit more, but it lasts longer and does a much better job than chlorine at killing bacteria, especially at high temperatures and high pH levels.

-Which is better – bromine or chlorine?
-Bromine is best for spas, use Chlorine for pools.
+So, which is better - bromine or chlorine?
+Bromine is best for spas, use chlorine for pools.